dmytkost/HAZOP2RDF/docs/030_concept.md

 ## Program component design

 We decided to structure our solution into separate components.
-The components should have their own communication interfaces to perform certain actions with the incoming HAZOP data.
+The components should contain utilities to perform certain actions with the incoming HAZOP data.

 -   **The Importer** should take the HAZOPs, validate them and convert them into the RDF format.
 Finally, the created RDF-Graph with all metadata is stored either locally or uploaded on the Fuseki server.
 -   **The Exporter** should take the RDF-Graphs, parse the information and metadata, and store them in an Excel file.